Parenting a Child Who Struggles with Anxiety and Depression can be Challenging

 We’ll teach you the skills to more effectively manage your child’s emotional and behavioral challenges.
 A parent’s first reaction to a child with anxiety can often inadvertently make that anxiety worse, and we’ll provide you with proven strategies and suggestions for more effective responses.
 You will gain confidence in your own parenting skills and see the positive impact on your child’s moods and behavior.

 Specialized Parent Training: Supportive Parenting for Anxious Childhood Emotions (SPACE)

 Clinicians in our New York and Virginia offices are offering a new parent-based treatment to address child and adolescent anxiety called SPACE.
 This novel approach was developed at the Yale Child Study Center by Dr. Eli Lebowitz, and is a systematic program that teaches parents how to supportively and appropriately respond to their child’s anxiety through changes in their own behaviors.
 By reducing an ‘accommodating’ approach to a child’s anxiety, parents are able to engage in a manner that ultimately enhances the child’s ability to cope with anxious thoughts and feelings.

 Parents are taught to calmly accept a child’s distress, while avoiding reactions that exacerbate symptoms, resulting in significant improvements to their anxiety.
 This new approach was pioneered at Yale and has been clinically found to be extremely effective.

-The New York office will be offering a 7-week (virtual) SPACE group for parents of anxious children this fall.
-LEARN MORE here.
+Learn more about SPACE treatment here.
+Additionally, our New York office will be offering a 7-week (virtual) SPACE group for parents of anxious children later this fall.
+Find out more about this group.